getlarge/node-webcam-mqtt/README.md

 #define MQTT_MAX_PACKET_SIZE 4096
 ```

 ## Usage

 - Open any .ino file of the folder with Arduino IDE

 - Edit your preferences in `config.h`

 - Upload the code on your ESP8266 board

+#if using MQTT_CLIENT

+- Copy the deviceId ( generated at setup on the serial interface ) to Aloes backend

-- Configure the board via the Access Point
+- Enter device credentials in `config.h` or configure the board via the Access Point ( 192.168.244.1 )

-- Set resetConfig to true, to restore default state at reset
+#endif

 ## Reference